minio/docs/source/operations/concepts.rst

 MinIO Automatically Heals Corrupt or Missing Data On-the-fly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Healing is MinIO's ability to restore data after some event causes data loss.
+:ref:`Healing <minio-concepts-healing>` is MinIO's ability to restore data after some event causes data loss.
 Data loss can come from bit rot, drive loss, or node loss.

 :ref:`Erasure coding <minio-erasure-coding>` provides continued read and write access if an object has been partially lost.